snhilde/statusbar3/README.md

 orange (#BB4F2E) for warning conditions, and red (#A1273E) for error conditions.

 All values must be a pound (#) sign followed by six hex digits, in the style of RRGGBB.

+If `color_text` is set to SB_FALSE, then these color codes will be ignored.